 Creating Top-Bottom Rules

-The conditional formatting Top/Bottom rules allow you to apply formatting to cells that meet a statistical condition with reference to other cells in the range (for example above average, within top 10%, etc.).
+The conditional formatting Top/Bottom rules allow you to apply highlight to cells that meet a statistical condition with reference to other cells in the range (for example above average, within top 10%, etc.).

 Tip: Good to know that these conditions will only be applied to cells containing numeric values.